josecrespo32/wallbox-challenge-2022/README.md

 - User over owned charger (linked to him) is ok

 ## Link/unlink chargers to users
+Relation between chargers and users is many to many: Any charger may be linked to many users and any user may be linked to many chargers.
+Admins are intended to define this relations between users and chargers.
+When an user is linked to a charger it grants permissions to the user for getting charger's information.

 Endpoint for link users and chargers:
 ```POST /chargers/:uidcharger/users/:uiduser```

 Endpoint for unlink users and chargers:
 ```DELETE /chargers/:uidcharger/users/:uiduser```